Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Resting thickness (diastolic thickness): 0.75-1.1 cm

 Excursion (moving from side to side during heart contractions): 0.5-0.95 cm.
-An increase in this indicator is observed, for example, with some heart defects.
+An increase in this indicator is observed, for example, with certain heart defects.

-For this chamber of the heart, only the value of the EDV is determined - the volume at rest.
-A value of less than 20 ml indicates a decrease in EDV, a value of more than 100 ml indicates an increase, and EDV of more than 300 ml occurs with a very significant increase in the right atrium.
+For this chamber of the heart, only the value of EDV is determined - the volume at rest.
+A value of less than 20 ml indicates a decrease in EDV, a value of more than 100 ml indicates its increase, and an EDV of more than 300 ml occurs with a very significant increase in the right atrium.

-Most likely, even a very detailed study of the parameters of the heart chambers will not give you particularly clear answers to the question of your health.
-You can simply compare your indicators with the optimal ones and, on this basis, draw preliminary conclusions about whether everything is generally normal for you.
-For more information, contact a specialist; the volume of this article is too small for broader coverage.
+Most likely, even a very detailed study of the parameters of the heart chambers will not give you particularly clear answers to the question about the state of your health.
+You can simply compare your indicators with the optimal ones and on this basis draw preliminary conclusions about whether everything is generally normal for you.
+For more detailed information, contact a specialist; The volume of this article is too small for wider coverage.

-With regard to deciphering the results of the examination of the valves, then it should be a simpler task.
-You just need to look at the general conclusion about their condition.
-There are only two main, most frequent pathological processes: stenosis and valve insufficiency.
+As for deciphering the results of a valve examination, it should present a simpler task.
+It will be enough for you to look at the general conclusion about their condition.
+There are only two main, most common pathological processes: stenosis and valve insufficiency.

-The term "stenosis" a narrowing of the valve opening is indicated, in which the above-lying chamber of the heart hardly pumps blood through it and may undergo hypertrophy, which we talked about in the previous section.
+The term "stenosis" indicates a narrowing of the valve opening, in which the overlying chamber of the heart has difficulty pumping blood through it and may undergo hypertrophy, which we discussed in the previous section.

-Failure Is the opposite state.
-If the valve flaps, which normally prevent the reverse flow of blood, for some reason cease to perform their functions, the blood that has passed from one chamber of the heart to another partially returns back, reducing the efficiency of the organ.
+Failure– this is the opposite state.
+If the valve leaflets, which normally prevent the reverse flow of blood, for some reason cease to perform their functions, the blood that has passed from one chamber of the heart to another partially returns, reducing the efficiency of the organ.

-Depending on the severity of the disorders, stenosis and insufficiency can be 1.2 or 3 degrees.
+Depending on the severity of the disorders, stenosis and insufficiency can be grade 1, 2 or 3.
 The higher the degree, the more serious the pathology.

-Sometimes in the conclusion of an ultrasound of the heart, you can find such a definition as "relative failure".
+Sometimes in the conclusion of a cardiac ultrasound you can find such a definition as “relative insufficiency”.
 In this condition, the valve itself remains normal, and blood flow disturbances occur due to the fact that pathological changes occur in the adjacent chambers of the heart.

-The pericardium, or bursa pericardium, is the “sac” that surrounds the outside of the heart.
-It grows together with the organ in the area of vascular discharge, in its upper part, and between it and the heart itself there is a slit-like cavity.
+The pericardium, or pericardial sac, is the “bag” that surrounds the outside of the heart.
+It fuses with the organ in the area where the vessels originate, in its upper part, and between it and the heart itself there is a slit-like cavity.

-The most common pathology of the pericardium is inflammation, or pericarditis.
-With pericarditis, adhesions and fluid accumulate between the sac and the heart.
-Normally, it is 10-30 ml, 100 ml indicates a small accumulation, and over 500 - a significant accumulation of fluid, which can lead to difficulty in the full functioning of the heart and its squeezing ...
+The most common pathology of the pericardium is an inflammatory process, or pericarditis.
+With pericarditis, adhesions can form between the pericardial sac and the heart and fluid can accumulate.
+Normally, it is 10-30 ml, 100 ml indicates a small accumulation, and over 500 indicates a significant accumulation of fluid, which can lead to difficulty in the full functioning of the heart and its compression...

-To master the specialty of a cardiologist, a person must first study at a university for 6 years, and then study cardiology separately for at least a year.
-A qualified doctor has all the necessary knowledge, thanks to which he can not only easily decipher the conclusion to the ultrasound of the heart, but also make a diagnosis and prescribe treatment based on it.
-For this reason, the interpretation of the results of such a complex study as ECHO-cardiography should be provided to a specialized specialist, and not try to do it on your own, long and unsuccessfully “poking around” in numbers and trying to understand what these or those indicators mean.
-This will save you a lot of time and nerves, since you will not have to worry about your probably disappointing and, even more likely, wrong conclusions about your state of health.
+To master the specialty of a cardiologist, a person must first study at the university for 6 years, and then study cardiology separately for at least a year.
+A qualified doctor has all the necessary knowledge, thanks to which he can not only easily decipher the conclusion to an ultrasound of the heart, but also make a diagnosis based on it and prescribe treatment.
+For this reason, deciphering the results of such a complex study as ECHO-cardiography should be provided to a specialized specialist, rather than trying to do it yourself, poking around for a long time and unsuccessfully with the numbers and trying to understand what certain indicators mean.
+This will save you a lot of time and nerves, since you will not have to worry about your probably disappointing and, even more likely, incorrect conclusions about your health.

 analizi-uzi.com

-To assess the work of the heart, namely the left ventricle, the Teicholz or Simpson formulas are used.
-It must be said that it is from this department that the blood enters the general circulation and with left ventricular failure, the clinical picture of heart failure most often develops.
+To assess the work of the heart, namely the left ventricle, the Teicholtz or Simpson formulas are used.
+It must be said that it is from this section that blood enters the general circulation and in case of left ventricular failure, the clinical picture of heart failure most often develops.

-The closer this indicator is to the norm, the better the main "motor" of the body is reduced and the more favorable the prediction for life and health.
-If the obtained value is much lacking to the norm, then it can be concluded that the internal organs do not receive the required amount of oxygen and nutrients from the blood, which means that the heart muscle must be somehow supported.
+The closer this indicator is to the norm, the better the main “motor” of the body contracts and the more favorable the prediction for life and health.
+If the obtained value is much less than normal, then we can conclude that the internal organs do not receive the required amount of oxygen and nutrients from the blood, which means the heart muscle needs to be supported somehow.

-The calculation is carried out directly on the equipment on which the patient is examined.
-In modern rooms for ultrasound diagnostics, preference is given to the Simpson method, which is considered more accurate, although the Teicholz formula is used no less often.
-The results of both methods can vary by up to 10%.
+The calculation is made directly on the equipment on which the patient is examined.
+In modern ultrasound diagnostic rooms, preference is given to the Simpson method, which is considered more accurate, although the Teicholz formula is used no less often.
+The results of both methods may differ by up to 10%.

-Ideally, the ejection fraction should be 50-60%.
-According to Simpson, the lower bound is 45%, and according to Teicholz, 55%.
-Both methods are distinguished by a fairly high level of information content regarding the myocardial contraction capabilities.
-If the obtained value fluctuates between 35-40%, they speak of advanced heart failure.
-And even lower rates are fraught with fatal consequences.
+Ideally, the ejection fraction should be 50–60%.
+According to Simpson, the lower limit is 45%, and according to Teicholz - 55%.
+Both methods are characterized by a fairly high level of information content regarding the ability of the myocardium to contract.
+If the obtained value fluctuates between 35–40%, they speak of advanced heart failure.
+And even lower rates are fraught with deadly consequences.

 Low values can be caused by pathologies such as:

 1. Cardiac ischemia.
-In this case, the blood flow through the coronary arteries decreases.
+At the same time, blood flow through the coronary arteries decreases.

 2. History of myocardial infarction.
-This leads to the replacement of normal heart muscles with scars, which do not have the necessary ability to contract.
+This leads to the replacement of normal heart muscles with scars that do not have the necessary ability to contract.

 3. Arrhythmia, tachycardia and other ailments that disrupt the rhythm of the body’s main “motor” and conduction.

 4. Cardiomyopathy.
-It consists in an increase or lengthening of the heart muscle, which is caused by hormonal failure, prolonged hypertension, heart defects.
+It consists of enlarging or lengthening the heart muscle, which is caused by hormonal imbalance, prolonged hypertension, and heart defects.

 Symptoms of the disease

-A diagnosis of decreased ejection fraction can be made based on symptoms specific to the disease.
+The diagnosis of “reduced ejection fraction” can be made based on symptoms characteristic of this disease.
 Such patients often complain of attacks of shortness of breath, both during physical exertion and at rest.
-Breathlessness can be triggered by prolonged walking, as well as performing the simplest chores around the house: washing floors, cooking.
+Shortness of breath attacks can be triggered by long walking, as well as doing simple housework: washing floors, cooking.

-In the process of impaired blood circulation, fluid retention occurs, which leads to the appearance of edema, and in severe cases, they affect internal organs and tissues.
+In the process of disruption of blood circulation, fluid retention occurs, which leads to the appearance of edema, and in severe cases it affects internal organs and tissues.
 A person begins to suffer from abdominal pain on the right side, and stagnation of venous blood in the vessels of the liver can be fraught with cirrhosis.

-These symptoms are characteristic for a decrease in the contractile function of the main "motor" of the body, but it often happens that the level of the ejection fraction remains normal, so it is very important to be examined at least once a year and do echocardioscopy, especially for people with heart disease.
+These symptoms are characteristic of a decrease in the contractile function of the main “motor” of the body, but it often happens that the level of ejection fraction remains normal, so it is very important to be examined and have an echocardioscopy at least once a year, especially for people with heart disease.

-An increase in EF to 70–80% should also be alarming, since this may be a sign that the heart muscle cannot compensate for the growing heart failure and tends to throw as much blood as possible into the aorta.
+An increase in EF to 70–80% should also be alarming, as this may be a sign that the heart muscle cannot compensate for increasing heart failure and seeks to throw as much blood concentration as possible into the aorta.

-As the disease progresses, the LV function will decrease, and it is echocardioscopy in dynamics that will allow you to catch this moment.
-A high ejection fraction is typical for healthy people, in particular, athletes in whom the heart muscle is sufficiently trained and is able to contract with greater force than that of an ordinary person.
+As the disease progresses, the LV performance indicator will decrease, and it is echocardioscopy in dynamics that will allow us to catch this moment.
+A high ejection fraction is typical for healthy people, in particular athletes, whose heart muscle is sufficiently trained and is able to contract with greater force than that of an ordinary person.

 Treatment

-It is possible to increase the reduced EF.
-For this, doctors use not only drug therapy, but also other methods:
+It is possible to increase a reduced EF.
+To achieve this, doctors use not only drug therapy, but also other methods:

-1. Prescribe drugs to improve myocardial contractility.
-These include cardiac glycosides, after which there is a noticeable improvement.
+1. Drugs are prescribed to improve myocardial contractility.
+These include cardiac glycosides, after which a noticeable improvement occurs.

-2. To prevent overloading the heart with excess fluid, they are encouraged to follow a diet with restriction of table salt to 1.5 g per day and fluid intake to 1.5 liters per day.
-Along with this, diuretic drugs are prescribed.
+2. To prevent the heart from being overloaded with excess fluid, it is recommended to follow a diet limiting table salt to 1.5 g per day and fluid intake to 1.5 liters per day.
+Along with this, diuretics are prescribed.

-3. Prescribe the intake of organoprotective agents that help protect the heart and blood vessels.
+3. Organoprotective agents are prescribed that help protect the heart and blood vessels.

-4. Make a decision about a surgical operation.
-For example, valve replacement is performed, shunts are installed on coronary vessels, etc. However, an extremely low ejection fraction may become a contraindication to surgery.
+4. A decision is made about surgery.
+For example, they perform valve replacement, install shunts on coronary vessels, etc. However, an extremely low ejection fraction may be a contraindication to surgery.

 Prevention to prevent the development of heart disease is of great importance, especially in children.
-In the age of high technologies, when most of the work is performed by machines, as well as the constantly deteriorating environmental conditions of life and improper nutrition, the risk of developing heart ailments increases significantly.
+In the age of high technology, when most of the work is done by machines, as well as constantly deteriorating environmental living conditions and poor nutrition, the risk of developing heart disease increases significantly.

-Therefore, it is very important to eat right, play sports, and be outdoors more often.
-It is this lifestyle that will ensure the normal contractility of the heart and muscle fitness.
+Therefore, it is very important to eat right, exercise, and be outdoors more often.
+It is this lifestyle that will ensure normal contractility of the heart and muscle fitness.

 cardio-life.ru

-The amount of blood ejected by the ventricle of the heart in an artery per minute is an important indicator of the functional state of the cardiovascular system (CVS) and is called minute volume blood (IOC).
+The amount of blood ejected by the ventricle of the heart into the arteries per minute is an important indicator of the functional state of the cardiovascular system (CVS) and is called minute volume blood (IOC).
 It is the same for both ventricles and at rest is 4.5–5 liters.

-An important characteristic of the pumping function of the heart is given by stroke volume also called systolic volume or systolic ejection .
-Impact volume- the amount of blood ejected by the ventricle of the heart into the arterial system in one systole.
-(If we divide the IOC by the heart rate per minute, we get systolic volume (CO) of blood flow.)
-With a heart contraction equal to 75 beats per minute, it is 65–70 ml, during work it increases to 125 ml.
-In athletes at rest, it is 100 ml, during work it increases to 180 ml.
-Determination of IOC and CO is widely used in the clinic.
+An important characteristic of the pumping function of the heart is given by stroke volume , also called systolic volume or systolic ejection .
+Stroke volume- the amount of blood ejected by the ventricle of the heart into the arterial system in one systole.
+(If we divide the IOC by heart rate per minute we get systolic volume (CO) of blood flow.)
+With a heart contraction of 75 beats per minute, it is 65–70 ml; during work it increases to 125 ml.
+In athletes at rest it is 100 ml, during work it increases to 180 ml.
+The determination of MOC and CO is widely used in the clinic.

-Ejection fraction (EF) - the ratio of the stroke volume of the heart to the end-diastolic volume of the ventricle, expressed as a percentage.
+Ejection fraction (EF) – expressed as a percentage, the ratio of the stroke volume of the heart to the end-diastolic volume of the ventricle.
 EF at rest in a healthy person is 50-75%, and during physical activity it can reach 80%.

-The volume of blood in the ventricular cavity, which it occupies before its systole, is end-diastolic volume (120-130 ml).
+The volume of blood in the ventricular cavity that it occupies before its systole is end-diastolic volume (120–130 ml).

-The reserve volume is realized with an increase in CO under loads.
-Normally, it is 15-20% of the end-diastolic.
+The reserve volume is realized when CO increases under load.
+Normally, it is 15–20% of the end-diastolic value.

-The volume of blood in the cavities of the heart, remaining with the full implementation of the reserve volume, at maximum systole is residual volume.
+The volume of blood in the cavities of the heart remaining when the reserve volume is fully realized at maximum systole is residual volume.
 CO and IOC values are not constant.
-With muscular activity, the IOC increases to 30–38 liters due to an increase in heart rate and an increase in MOC.
+During muscular activity, IOC increases to 30–38 l due to increased heart rate and increased CO2.

 A number of indicators are used to assess the contractility of the heart muscle.
-These include: ejection fraction, the rate of expulsion of blood in the rapid filling phase, the rate of increase in pressure in the ventricle during the period of tension (measured during ventricular probing) /
+These include: ejection fraction, rate of blood expulsion during the rapid filling phase, rate of increase in pressure in the ventricle during the period of stress (measured by probing the ventricle)/

-Blood expulsion rate changes by the Doppler method with ultrasound of the heart.
+Blood expulsion rate changes using Doppler ultrasound of the heart.

-A decrease in the ejection fraction below 50%, a decrease in the rate of expulsion of blood, the rate of increase in pressure indicate a decrease in myocardial contractility and the possibility of developing insufficiency of the pumping function of the heart.
+A decrease in the ejection fraction below 50%, a decrease in the rate of blood expulsion, and the rate of pressure increase indicate a decrease in myocardial contractility and the possibility of developing insufficiency of the pumping function of the heart.

-The value of the MOC divided by the surface area of the body in m 2 is determined as cardiac index(l / min / m 2).
+The IOC value divided by the body surface area in m2 is determined as cardiac index(l/min/m2).

 It is an indicator of the pumping function of the heart.
-Normal cardiac index is 3-4 l / min × m 2.
+Normally, the cardiac index is 3–4 l/min×m2.

 IOC, UOC and SI are united by a common concept cardiac output.

-If the IOC and blood pressure in the aorta (or pulmonary artery) are known, it is possible to determine the external work of the heart
+If the IOC and blood pressure in the aorta (or pulmonary artery) are known, the external work of the heart can be determined

-During physical rest, the external work of the heart is 70-110 J, during work it increases to 800 J, for each ventricle separately.
+At physical rest, the external work of the heart is 70–110 J; during work it increases to 800 J, for each ventricle separately.

 Thus, the work of the heart is determined by 2 factors: